 Michael’s beginning with whole system design began with an opportunity to live with the last of the Lacondon Mayans in southern Mexico along the Guatemalan border.
 Here he experienced the ancient design practices of the Mayans that ingeniously mimic natures patterns to create functional landscapes.
 About the same time he discovered a parallel design system coming out of Australia, “permaculture,” that applies similar landscape use of the Mayans but adapted to the modern world.
 Combining designs in 2001 he created Project Bona Fide on Ometepe Island, SW Nicaragua.

 Project Bona Fide started on the volcanic slopes of Ometepe Island in Nicaragua’s southwest corner just above Costa Rica.
 The project focus has been to create food security through food forest design that maximizes land use for a diversity of harvests.
-Today in 2017, sixteen years into the projects inception, 26 acres have grown into a haven of production and examples of linked design systems that mimic natures functions while meeting the needs of local economies and ecologies.
+Today in 2018, seventeen years into the projects inception, 26 acres have grown into a haven of production and examples of linked design systems that mimic natures functions while meeting the needs of local economies and ecologies.

 As the project stabilized Michael began to split his time in a parallel universe on the island of Manhattan where he studied the latest in modern design at the New York Botanic Garden.
 Coupling whole system design learned in Latin America with the form and art of contemporary design Judd created Ecologia, Edible & Ecological Designs and won his first commission from Top Chef contender Bryan Voltaggio to design an edible courtyard at his flagship restaurant “Volt,” in Frederick, Maryland.

 Today Michael remains in the Frederick area where he and his wife Ashley and son Wyatt live at Long Creek Homestead in a spectacular circular strawbale home in the center of extensive landscapes that push the realities of design to new levels…

 Read more about Michael’s newly released book ‘Edible Landscaping with a Permaculture Twist’